thomassuedbroecker/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-01/README.md

-# Exercise 1: Setup example application
+# Exercise 1: Depoly example application

 In this short lab you'll deploy Kafka, PostgreSQL, and the Microservices of the reactive example via a script and test the example application.

-### Step 1: Deploy the example application
+### Step 1: Deploy the example application, by using one script

 Invoke the following command: